cmf-team/cmf-team.github.io/README.md

 2. How do our Python notebooks help her?
 3. Alternative characters, their intents and why this repo would help.

-You answers are welcome in https://github.com/epogrebnyak/cmf/issues/1
+You answers are welcome in issue https://github.com/epogrebnyak/cmf/issues/1